pmean/build-website/text/05/MultipleComparisons-05.md

 To understand the false discovery rate better, suppose that there are K genes, that a procedure declared R genes to be statistically significant and that V of these genes are false positives.
-Both Bonferroni and the Holm step-down procedure insure that P\[V\>0\] is no more than alpha.
+Both Bonferroni and the Holm step-down procedure insure that P[V>0] is no more than alpha.
 In a microarray experiment, this is a rather stringent standard.
 Most researchers will tolerate a handful of false positive genes.
 A microarray experiment is often an exploratory study.
 Most of the time, these researchers follow up on any positive findings with additional testing anyway.
 So a small number of false positives is tolerable.
-They just don\'t want the number of false positives to dominate the list of statistically significant genes.
+They just don't want the number of false positives to dominate the list of statistically significant genes.

 Suppose you ran an microarray experiment.with 10,000 genes and the largest p-value before any adjustment was 0.05.
 This is like hitting the lottery jackpot, since every gene is statistically significant.
 Testing at an unadjusted alpha level of 0.05 tells you that the expected number of false positives is 500 (5% of 10,000).
-That\'s a tolerable number among 10,000 positive results.
+That's a tolerable number among 10,000 positive results.

-Let\'s suppose though that only half of your genes (5,000) are statistically significant at an unadjusted alpha level of 0.05.
+Let's suppose though that only half of your genes (5,000) are statistically significant at an unadjusted alpha level of 0.05.
 Now the number of false positives represents 10% of the significant genes.
 Are you starting to get a bit worried?
 Maybe not, but now suppose a quarter of your genes (2,500)   are statistically significant at an unadjusted alpha level of 0.05.
 The expected number of false positives is still 500, but now that represents 20% of the genes, which might make you a bit uncomfortable.
 Suppose that 10% of your genes (1,000) are